EdData/LondonHousingProject/README.md

 -- From the years 2014 onwards, the price to income ratio is a lot higher than the previous years.
 Showing that average price of houses is going up relative to average salary, as demand begins to increase again.
 This shows that people are demanding more money for their houses in London.

 -- Homeownership-Rate

+-- Comparing the total number of houses in london and the amount sold per year can help us further analyse the market.
+This will give us the Homeownership-Rate.

+-- Homeownership-Rate = (Total sold)/(Total in the area)

+-- This ratio is a good indicator of housing affordability and stability within a community.
+If the Homeownership_Rate is high, this means more people are able to afford homes within a community.
+A lower rate shows that more people will be renting, which can show signs of a weak housing market.

+-- Analysis:

 -- The Homeownership-Rate shows that the housing market was most successful in 2001/2002, 2004, and also 2006.
 The earlier years would have been more due to a lower Price-to-Income ratio, as affordable housing meant for a good investment.